rali717/myKeyboad/README.txt

 Simple keyboard for Arduino Boards with ATmega32U4 chips.

-Configurable via inbuild serial port (USB).
+Configurable with inbuild serial port (USB).

 4 Keysets a 8 keys available.